liweiyap/text-popover-macOS/README.md

 2. This button takes the user to the [next page](#next-page-of-popover) of the popover, which shows any additional text that you might want to display.
 3. This is the amount of time remaining before the text changes to the next available one in the current database.
 4. This button opens the [settings window](#adjusting-the-settings).
 5. This is the user-defined main text for display.
-In the image above, the main text is a German idiom.
+In the image above, the main text (_Expression_) is a German idiom.
 6. This is a user-defined sub-text for display.
 It can be blank.
-In the image, the sub-text is the meaning of the German idiom.
+In the image, the sub-text (_Explanation_) is the meaning of the German idiom.

 ### Next page of popover

 <img src="text-popover-macOS/Assets.xcassets/screenshot-demo-back.png" width="500"/>

 1. This button takes the user back to the [main page](#main-page-of-popover) of the popover.
-2. This is a user-defined sub-text for display.
+2. This is a user-defined sub-text (_Elaboration_) for display.
 It can be blank.
 In the image, the sub-text is the history behind the German idiom.

 ### Adjusting the settings

 <img src="text-popover-macOS/Assets.xcassets/screenshot-settings-general.png" width="500"/>

+1. This segment sets the interval between changes in the text displayed in the popover.
+When the interval is up, the text is updated to the next available one in the current database, and the time is reset.
+The default interval is 24 hours.
+2. This segment sets the sound played when the text in the popover is updated.
+By default, no sound is played.
+Drag on the slider to adjust the volume of the sound.
+By default, the sound is played at a maximal volume.
+In addition, by default, the popover appears automatically on the screen when the text gets updated.
+However, the user has the option to turn off this pop-up behaviour, such that when the current interval is up, the text in the popover will still get updated but the popover will not appear on the screen.
+3. This segment allows the user to decide whether or not to display the sub-texts (_Explanation_ and _Elaboration_).
+After all, they could sometimes be blank.
+By default, the _Explanation_ is displayed but the _Elaboration_ (together with the blue button in the popover) is not.
+4. This segment allows the user to set the appearance of the popover to either light or dark mode.

 ## Installation